Kac-Moody symmetric spaces: Local and global automorphisms of Kac--Moody symmetric spaces

 \subsection{Automorphisms of Kac--Moody groups}

-The abstract automorphisms of the groups $G$, $\overline{G}$ and ${\rm Ad}(G)$ have been classified in \cite{Caprace09}.
-Since $\mathbb{R}$ does not admit any non-trivial field automorphism, this classification can be stated as follows.
+The abstract automorphisms of the groups $G$, $\ol{G}$ and $\Ad(G)$ have been classified in \cite{Caprace09}.
+Since $\R$ does not admit any non-trivial field automorphism, this classification can be stated as follows.

-\begin{theorem}[{Caprace \cite[Theorem~4.2]{Caprace09}}] Let $\mathcal G \in \{G, \overline{G}, {\rm Ad}(G)\}$.
-Then every automorphism of $\mathcal G$ can be written as a product of an inner automorphism of $\mathcal G$, a diagram automorphism, a diagonal automorphism and a power of the Cartan--Chevalley involution $\theta$. \end{theorem}
+\begin{theorem}[{Caprace \cite[Theorem~4.2]{Caprace09}}] Let $\GGG \in \{G, \ol{G}, \Ad(G)\}$.
+Then every automorphism of $\GGG$ can be written as a product of an inner automorphism of $\GGG$, a diagram automorphism, a diagonal automorphism and a power of the Cartan--Chevalley involution $\theta$. \end{theorem}

 This result has several immediate consequences.
-Firstly, every automorphism of $G$ preserves the center and hence descends to an automorphism of $\overline{G}$ and ${\rm Ad}(G)$.
-This is obvious for inner automorphisms and diagram automorphisms.
-For the Cartan--Chevalley involution this follows from the description of the center of $G$ in Section~\ref{sectionadjoint} and the explicit description of $\theta$ in Section~\ref{sec:twist-map}.
-Finally, every non-trivial diagonal automorphisms acts non-trivially on some root group, which can be seen in any central quotient of $G$.
+Firstly, every automorphism of $G$ preserves the center and hence descends to an automorphism of $\Ad(G)$.
+It also descends to an automorphism of $\ol{G}=G/C$, since $C\leq Z(G)$ is the unique complement to the torsion subgroup of $Z(G)$, cf. Proposition~\ref{kernelsemisimpleadjoint}, and hence $C$ is a characteristic subgroup of $Z(G)$ and thus of $G$.
 One thus obtains homomorphisms

+Secondly, these homomorphism are injective, because for each automorphism, there is a root subgroup not centralized by it; but the root subgroups can be seen in any central quotient of $G$.

-Secondly, it follows from the concrete description of automorphisms in Theorem~\ref{ThmAut} that every automorphism of ${\rm Ad}(G)$ or $\overline{G}$ can be extended to $G$.
-That is, the homomorphisms in \eqref{AutomorphismsDescend} are isomorphisms.
+Thirdly, it follows from the concrete description of automorphisms in Theorem~\ref{ThmAut} that every automorphism of $\Ad(G)$ or $\ol{G}$ can be extended to $G$.
+That is, the homomorphisms in \eqref{AutomorphismsDescend} are also surjective, and hence isomorphisms.

+We compare these automorphisms to combinatorial automorphisms of the twin building $\Delta$.
+By an \Defn{automorphisms} of $\Delta$ we shall mean a self-map of the chamber set $\Delta = \Delta^+ \cup \Delta^-$ which preserves adjacency and opposition of chambers (but may swap the two halves of $\Delta$).
+An automorphism will be called \Defn{type-preserving} if it preserves distances and codistances (and hence the underlying chamber system).
+Denote by ${\rm Aut}(\Delta)$ and ${\rm Aut}_S(\Delta)$ the groups of all automorphisms, respectively all type-preserving automorphisms of $\Delta$.